Fraternization Policy Sample

 - Company employees may date and develop friendships and relationships with other employees—both inside and outside of the workplace—as long as the relationships don't have a negative impact on their work or the work of others.

-- Any relationship that interferes with the company culture of teamwork, the harmonious work environment or the productivity of employees, will be addressed by applying the progressive discipline policy up to and including employment termination.
+- Any relationship that interferes with the company culture of teamwork, the harmonious work environment, or the productivity of employees, will be addressed by applying the progressive discipline policy up to and including employment termination.

 - Adverse workplace behavior—or behavior that affects the workplace that arises because of personal relationships—will not be tolerated.

-- Anyone employed in a managerial or supervisory role needs to heed the fact that personal relationships with employees who report them may be perceived as favoritism, misuse of authority, or potentially, sexual harassment.
+- Anyone employed in a managerial or supervisory role needs to heed the fact that personal relationships with employees who report to them may be perceived as favoritism, misuse of authority, or potentially, sexual harassment.

-Consequences of Dating and Extra-marital Affairs
+Language on Consequences of Dating and Affairs

 A manager or supervisor who dates or becomes romantically involved with an employee creates a serious problem for the company.
 Dating an employee, and extramarital affairs, even when the employee is not in a reporting relationship, creates serious consequences for the company.
 It can affect the careers of both employees with regard to advancement opportunities, choices of jobs, and assignments.
 Clearly, these relationships can result in charges of sexual harassment, years or decades after the fact.